EECOLOR/qirx/parser/documentation/_03_Parsers.md

 - The zero or more parser can be used to parse `Attributed.zeroOrMore` elements
 - The one or more parser can be used to parse `Attributed.zeroOrOne` elements

-[Note to self] Create property based tests for all parsers
-> Pending: TODO

 A parser is a type with the following signature

 ```scala